TMD/TMJ Treatment in Charlotte, NC

 Custom Oral Appliances

-One of the most effective treatments for many TMJ patients is a custom-fitted oral appliance.
-These devices, often worn at night, help properly position your jaw, reduce grinding and clenching, and alleviate pressure on the temporomandibular joint.
-Both doctors use the state-of-the-art iTero Lumina scanner to create precisely fitted appliances for maximum comfort and effectiveness.
+For many patients, a custom-fitted oral appliance is one of the most effective first steps.
+These devices, typically worn at night, help reposition the jaw, reduce grinding and clenching, and relieve pressure on the temporomandibular joints.
+We use the iTero Lumina intraoral scanner to create precisely fitted appliances, ensuring both comfort and clinical effectiveness.
+A well-fitted appliance can make a meaningful difference in pain levels and sleep quality over time.

 Lifestyle Modifications